ccgilroy/ma-thesis/doc/asa_draft/03_data.md

 [FOOTNOTE] In subsequent analyses, I plan to incorporate 2000 and 2010 decennial Census data.
 Tract geographies change between 2000 and 2010.

-[FOOTNOTE: better account for margin of error]
+[FOOTNOTE] I will better account for margin of error later.

 I use the `tidycensus` R package to retrieve ACS data for all tracts in all counties containing gay bars [CITE].